kriasoft/react-starter-kit/README.md

 > npm install                   # Install Node.js components listed in ./package.json
 ```

-To compile the application and start a dev server just run:
+To compile the application and start a dev server run:

 ```shell
 > gulp                          # or, `gulp --release`